AlfarRafeek/DSPL-Cancer-2022--Dashboard-Project/README.md

 # DSPL-Cancer-2022-Dashboard-Project
-Streamlit Dashboard for DSPL Coursework 2025
+Streamlit Dashboard for DSPL Individual Coursework 2025

 The project involves the creation of an interactive dashboard with Streamlit that analyses Sri Lanka's cancer incidence in 2020.